Castlevania: Lords of Shadow 2: Reception

 The Edge review was highly critical, highlighting the failings of the stealth sections, the "unimaginative visual design" of the modern era, and the poor pacing.
 Even the combat mechanics, described by Edge as the game's sole saving grace, were judged to fall short of its inspirations, such as the God of War series.
 In an interview with Eurogamer Spain, Enric Álvarez, the game's director, complained that the Edge review was "terribly unfair", and that "one must be blind or stupid to give a 4/10 mark to a game with this quality". Álvarez believed that the game's poorer critical response compared to the original Lords of Shadow was due to the heightened expectations of a sequel.
 Still, on the whole, Álvarez said of the reception, "I tend to think positive after reading some things.
 I'm glad that some people are writing about games instead of making them."

 In Russia, the game received mixed reviews.
 Alexei Makarenkov of Igromania magazine said that he considers this game a clone of God of War.
-Tony Vilgotsky wrote in Darker magazine that Lords of Shadow 2 is one of the best dark games of the year.
+Tony Vilgotsky wrote in Darker that Lords of Shadow 2 is one of the best dark games of the year.

 Enric Alvarez stated in an interview with Eurogamer that the game sold well, but not as well as the first game.